ryanef/ryanfdev/src/content/project/ecs-fargate-vpc-networking.md

 To demonstrate this I've put together 2 images that can be used in Fargate Task Definitions.
 If you want to follow along you'll need Docker, Terraform, node18+, Python 3.10 and an AWS account with administrator access.

 ## Setup Demo App

+You can use your own images these are just samples for demonstration.

 ### Frontend - React with NGINX - [(link)](https://github.com/ryanef/frontend-ecs-project)